It had been an uneventful morning for Matt spent mostly office-bound at his desk attending to his back log of mounting paperwork.

 He flicked a finger at one of the photographs held by a team member.
 ‘Bonaduce is like a Hollywood cliché,’ Matt began.
-‘He regularly dines in his favourite restaurant in the city, sitting all the way down the very back, often with no-one else in the room.
+‘He regularly dines in his favorite restaurant in the city, sitting all the way down the very back, often with no-one else in the room.
 There is always one or two body guards located between him and the street to protect him from unwelcome visitors.
-His heavies regularly sweep the restaurant for bugs, so it is impossible to plant any listening devices in, or around his favourite restaurant table.’
+His heavies regularly swept the restaurant for bugs, so it was impossible to plant any listening devices in, or around his favorite dining table.’

 Matt discussed with the team the progress of their U.C. who was posing as a fence looking to buy from Bonaduce, but he was still yet to make any contact.